-By Archil Zhorzholiani (the 18/09/2013 issue of the CACI Analyst)
+By Archil Zhorzholiani (the 30/10/2013 issue of the CACI Analyst)

-by Eka Janashia (the 08/07/2013 issue of the CACI Analyst)
+By Michael Hikari Cecire (the 16/10/2013 issue of the CACI Analyst)

-by Mamuka Tsereteli (the 08/07/2013 issue of the CACI Analyst)
+By Archil Zhorzholiani (the 16/10/2013 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.